 To mitigate the challenges of Venezuela's humanitarian crisis, World Vision has moved quickly to assist the arriving Venezuelans in Colombia, Ecuador, Peru and Brazil, by providing them with hygiene kits, food, medicine, shelter, and by creating child friendly spaces for social and psychological support.
 World Vision is also working to integrate displaced individuals with the host populations to prevent xenophobia and labour exploitation.

 World Vision has served more than 71,000 people who are fleeing the Venezuela crisis.
-Photo: World Vision Colombia
+Photo: Jon Warren

 In Colombia, World Vision has installed Child Friendly Spaces to receive children in distress and has reserved special spaces for breastfeeding.